+134. Plaintiff restates the foregoing paragraphs as if set forth fully herein.

+135. The Stored Communications Act, 18 U.S.C. §§ 2701-2712, prohibits the Select Committee from obtaining the subpoenaed records from Salesforce.

+136. The Select Committee's Salesforce Subpoena appears to seek the actual content of communications stored on Salesforce's servers by requesting the production of email and "message attributes" associated with Plaintiff's email campaigns, as well as the private communications of Plaintiff's staff that are stored on Salesforce's servers.

+137. In its March 9 response to the Select Committee, Salesforce objected to the subpoena "to the extent it seeks the disclosure of the contents of electronic communications maintained on behalf of the RNC in violation of the Stored Communications Act, 18 U.S.C. § 2701, et seq. ("SCA")."

-- 122. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 123.
-The Stored Communications Act, 18 U.S.C. §§ 2701-2712, prohibits the Select Committee from obtaining the subpoenaed records from Salesforce. - 124.
-The Committee's Salesforce Subpoena appears to seek the actual content of communications stored on Salesforce's servers by requesting the production "message attributes" associated with Plaintiff's email campaigns, as well as the private communications of Plaintiff's staff that are stored on Salesforce's servers. - 125.
-The production of such materials is unlawful because, under the Stored Communications Act, Salesforce may "not knowingly divulge to any person or entity the contents of a communication while in electronic storage by that service" and may "knowingly divulge a record or other information pertaining to a subscriber to or customer of such service . . . to any governmental entity." § 2702(a)(1) and (3). - 126.
-Furthermore, Congress lacks the authority to subpoena those materials from an electronic communication service.
+138. The production of such materials is unlawful because, under the Stored Communications Act, Salesforce may "not knowingly divulge to any person or entity the contents of a communication while in electronic storage by that service" and may "knowingly divulge a record or other information pertaining to a subscriber to or customer of such service . . . to any governmental entity." § 2702(a)(1) and (3).

+139. Furthermore, Congress lacks the authority to subpoena those materials from an electronic communication service.
 See generally 18 U.S.C. § 2702(a) and (b).
 Although content can be disclosed to a "governmental entity" under specific, narrow circumstances, Congress is not a "governmental entity" because, as the legislative branch, it is not a "department or agency of the United States."
 18 U.S.C. § 2711(4).
-And no other provision in the Act authorizes Congress to access the content sought by the Salesforce Subpoena. - 127.
-Section 2702(a)(1) therefore prohibits knowing disclosure of "the contents of a communication" stored by Salesforce to the Select Committee absent an express statutory exception outlined in Section 2702(b). - 128.
-None of the statutory exceptions in Section 2702(b) apply to the Salesforce Subpoena.

-129. The Select Committee cannot obtain the subpoenaed records under Section 2702(c)(1) because disclosure would not be "as otherwise authorized in section 2703."
+And no other provision in the Act authorizes Congress to access the content sought by the Salesforce Subpoena.

+- 140. Section 2702(a)(1) therefore prohibits knowing disclosure of "the contents of a communication" stored by Salesforce to the Select Committee absent an express statutory exception outlined in Section 2702(b). - 141.
+None of the statutory exceptions in Section 2702(b) apply to the Salesforce Subpoena. - 142.
+The Select Committee cannot obtain the subpoenaed records under Section 2702(c)(1) because disclosure would not be "as otherwise authorized in section 2703."
 18 U.S.C. § 2702(c)(1).
 Specifically, on information and belief, the Select Committee has not obtained and cannot obtain "a warrant issued using the procedures described in the Federal Rules of Criminal Procedure . . . by a court of competent jurisdiction," as would be required to obtain records "in electronic storage in an electronic communications system for one hundred days or less."
 Id. § 2703(a).
 Nor has the Select Committee provided Plaintiff or Salesforce with "prior notice" and obtained either (i) "an administrative subpoena authorized by a Federal or State statute or a Federal or State grand jury or trial subpoena" or (ii) "a court order," as would be required to obtain records "in electronic storage . . . for more than one hundred and eighty days."
 Id. § 2703(a), (b)(1).